 10623 Berlin, Germany

-DIGI-FACE – Digital Initative for African Centres of Excellence
+DIGI-FACE – Digital Initative for African Centres of Excellence represented by:

 University of Applied Sciences Kehl

 Kehl Institute of Applied Research (KIAF)

 Kinzigallee 1, D- 77694 Kehl

 +49 7851 894143